-We will enable each option alongside the following sections.
+We will enable each option in the next sections.

 Removal suggestion

 Enabling the comment removal flag is about including the allow\flagging argument in the render\xtdcomment\tree template tag.
 Edit the blog/post\detail.html template and append the argument: